aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 Sets the default [Style](../../com.aspose.cells/style) object of the workbook.
 The DefaultStyle property is useful to implement a Style for the whole Workbook.
-**Example**
-The following code creates and instantiates a new Workbook and sets a default [Style](../../com.aspose.cells/style) to it.

 **Parameters:**
 | Parameter | Type | Description |